bdekoz/mozilla-data-sitelists/docs/workflow_concepts.md

 entries.
 This is the raw sitelist.

-Some sites on this list, culled from Google servers all over the world, will be down or unreachable from network and time you are trying to reach them.
-So, in order to remove long timeouts from the test process, the sitelist must be refined before used.
+Some sites on this list, culled from Google servers all over the world, will be down or unreachable from the network, geography, or time you are trying to reach them.
+So, in order to remove unreachable sites that cause long timeouts in the test and survey process, the sitelist must be refined before used.

 1. Take note of the test computer, the test network, and the prevaling